 Generally, the landlord is required to tell you when rent is to increase.
 If it is indicated in the agreement, though, it is your responsibility to keep track of it.
 You may ask the landlord or property manager to send an email or text reminder, and they should do so as a courtesy to you.

-They Require You to Pay only for the Space
+Pay Only for the Space

 Many tenants like gross leases because they are only required to pay for maintenance, utilities, and other expenses associated with the property they occupy.
 If you rent one area of an office building, you only pay for what you use.
 The landlord must cover the rest.